-- 4.2 A disclosure made by a person under subclause 4.1 must be recorded: - (a) in the minutes of the applicable meeting referred to in paragraph (a); or - in a conflict of interest disclosure register maintained by the Chief Executive Officer if the information is provided to another member of Council staff referred to in paragraph (b). - 4.3 A member of Council staff who has a conflict of interest in a matter in which they also have delegated power, duty or function must- - (a) not exercise the power or discharge the duty or function; and - (b) in the case of the Chief Executive Officer, disclose the type of interest and the nature of the interest to-

-- (i) the Mayor, in writing, as soon as they become aware of the conflict of interest in the matter; and - (ii) the Council by no later than the next meeting of the Council; and (c) in the case of any other member of staff, disclose the type of interest and the nature of - (c) in the case of any other member of staff, disclose the type of interest and the nature of the interest to the Chief Executive Officer, in writing, as soon as they become aware of the conflict of interest in the matter. - 4.4 The Chief Executive Officer does not have a conflict of interest in a matter if the matter only relates to- - (a) the adoption or amendment of a policy relating to Council staff generally; - (b) the adoption of a code of conduct for Council staff; or - (c) a decision to delegate a power, duty or function to a member of Council staff.
+- 4.2.
+A disclosure made by a person under subclause 4.1 must be recorded: - a) in the minutes of the applicable meeting referred to in paragraph (a); or - b) in a conflict of interest disclosure register maintained by the Chief Executive Officer if the information is provided to another member of Council staff referred to in paragraph (b). - 4.3 A member of Council staff who has a conflict of interest in a matter in which they also have delegated power, duty or function must - a) not exercise the power or discharge the duty or function; and - b) in the case of the Chief Executive Officer, disclose the type of interest and the nature of the interest to- - (i) the Mayor, in writing, as soon as they become aware of the conflict of interest in the matter; and - (ii) the Council by no later than the next meeting of the Council; and - c) in the case of any other member of staff, disclose the type of interest and the nature of the interest to the Chief Executive Officer, in writing, as soon as they become aware of the conflict of interest in the matter. - 4.4 The Chief Executive Officer does not have a conflict of interest in a matter if the matter only relates to - a) the adoption or amendment of a policy relating to Council staff generally; - b) the adoption of a code of conduct for Council staff; or - c) a decision to delegate a power, duty or function to a member of Council staff.